Chebyshev polynomials in the complex plane and on the real line: Introduction

-is minimal. \end{problem} In modern terms, this minimal deviation represents the distance between the function $f$ and the space of polynomials of degree at most $n-1$, measured with respect to the supremum norm on the interval $[-1,1]$.
+is minimal. \end{problem} In modern terms, this minimal deviation represents the distance between the function~$f$ and the space of polynomials of degree at most~$n-1$, measured with respect to the supremum norm on the interval $[-1,1]$.
 As a consequence of Weierstra{\ss}' approximation theorem, proven in \cite{weierstrass85}, we know that this minimal deviation tends to zero as $n\rightarrow\infty$ for any fixed continuous function $f$.
 A construction of Bernstein, detailed in \cite{bernstein12}, provides such a sequence explicitly in terms of the given function $f$.
-In \cite{chebyshev54}, Chebyshev has a different focus as his aim is directed toward finding the actual minimum rather than a sufficiently close approximant.
-Curiously, the considerations of Chebyshev predates Weierstra{\ss}' by more than thirty years.
-Given the inherent complexity of the general formulation of Problem \ref{prob:classical_chebyshev_polynomial}, Chebyshev simplifies the conditions, motivated by a Taylor series consideration, and ends up at the following reduced problem. \begin{problem} Given a natural number $n\in \N$, determine (real) parameters $a_0,\dotsc,a_{n-1}$ such that
+Chebyshev, however, had a different focus: his aim was to determine the actual minimizer rather than merely a sufficiently close approximant.
+Curiously, Chebyshev's work predates Weierstra\ss' by more than thirty years.
+Given the inherent complexity of the general formulation of Problem~\ref{prob:approximating_continuous_functions}, Chebyshev simplifies the conditions, motivated by a Taylor series consideration, and arrives at the following reduced problem. \begin{problem} Given a natural number $n\in \N$, determine parameters $a_0,\dotsc,a_{n-1}$ such that

-is minimal. \end{problem} He further shows that the (as it turns out) unique solution to Problem \ref{prob:classical_chebyshev_polynomial} is given by the coefficients of the polynomial
+is minimal. \end{problem} He further shows that the (as it turns out) unique solution to Problem \ref{prob:classical_chebyshev_polynomial} is given by the coefficients of the polynomial (all square root terms cancel)

 Suitably rephrased,